wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 operation.
 Therefore, sizing tools that do not consider these first-year limitations, but only size based on end-of-period limitations, will yield inaccurate results, as discussed in this section.

-When the same Rb value (0.113 m.K/W) was used for all tools, the borehole lengths ranged from 85.9 to 115.0 m, with an average of 101.0 m.
-This high variability underscores the importance of using a sizing tool that also considers the first year of operation when limitations can occur unexpectedly.
-The GHEtool L2-method resulted in a borehole length of 107.5 m (6.4% deviation), while both the L3- and L4-methods produced lengths of 107.4 m (6.2% deviation).
-These three methods yielded nearly identical results, indicating their reliability.
-All three methods resulted in higher borehole lengths compared to the mean of the other sizing tools in this validation.
-The explanation is straightforward: sizing tools that do not account for first-year limitations will undersize the bore field, leading to operational problems during the initial years.

 .. list-table:: Calculated borefield lengths for Test 3 with  a peak load duration of 6 hours and imposed Rb=0.1 m.K/W
    :header-rows: 1